EconometricInstitute/feb22012-programming-website/data/week4/6-ordered-objects.md

 ada (184)
 matti (187)

-mikael (182)
-matti (187)
-ada (184)

-mikael (182)
-ada (184)
-matti (187)

 </sample-output>

-However, sometimes the user may want to choose how to sort.
-Either this compareTo method is used in the Subscription class we have seen before:
+Returning to the example of the `Subscription` class for the mobile phone subscripts, we can observe that a user may want to choose how to sort the different subscriptions.
+For an implementation of the `compareTo` methods it is difficult to choose which one of the following two implementations is the most *natural*:

 ```java
 @Override
 public int compareTo(Subscription other) {